Narsil/probability_tree/README.md

 You can be more fine grained for editability when doing adding dynamically:

-* tree_editable:  Ability to edit probabilities within the tree
+* probability_editable:  Ability to edit probabilities within the tree
+* tree_editable:  Ability to edit the tree structure
 * event_editable: Ability to edit event names
 * intersection_editable: Ability to edit probabilities at the end of the tree